Canon 750D vs Olympus E-P5

 The Canon EOS 750D (called Canon T6i in some regions) and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in February 2015 and May 2013.
 The 750D is a DSLR, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (750D) and a Four Thirds (E-P5) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 750D vs Olympus E-P5

 The physical size and weight of the Canon 750D and the Olympus E-P5 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is considerably smaller (37 percent) than the Canon 750D.
 Moreover, the E-P5 is markedly lighter (24 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the E-P5 are weather-sealed.